April 11 – May 9, 2021

 1. What stood out to you from the message this past Sunday?
 Was there anything that seemed particularly relevant to you at this time?
 Was there anything you found difficult or disagreed with?

-Practice for the Week – The Welcoming Prayer for Anger
+Practice for the Week – The Welcoming Prayer for Disappointment

 The Welcoming Prayer is a prayer practice that helps us let go of unhealthy responses to certain emotions we are experiencing, while helping us to embrace more of God’s love.

 Step 1: Awareness Sit quietly and reflect on the situation for a moment.
-Notice how you are feeling.
-Focus and sink into your anger.
+What emotion does this stir up in you (anger, shame, grief, etc.)?
+Focus and sink into your emotion.
 Go toward it rather than suppress or resist it.
-Stay with this step of noticing and sinking in until you really experience a connection to the anger.
+Stay with this step of noticing and sinking in until you really experience a connection to the emotion.
 You may feel it in your body, and it can help to place your hand there as a way of connecting with the emotion more deeply.

-Step 2: Welcome Welcome the anger as a friend that is going to help you discover something about yourself, rather than as an enemy to be defeated.
+Step 2: Welcome Welcome the emotion as a friend that is going to help you discover something about yourself, rather than as an enemy to be defeated.
 Don’t judge yourself, but simply accept how you are feeling right now.
-Say, “Welcome anger.”
-Repeat it, and sit with the feeling until you experience a genuine sense of owning and accepting it in this moment.
-Then allow yourself to honestly discern where the anger is coming from.
+Say, “Welcome anger/shame/grief/etc.” Repeat it, and sit with the feeling until you experience a genuine sense of owning and accepting it in this moment.
+Then allow yourself to honestly discern where the emotion is coming from.
 Usually this is from a thwarted desire for one or more normal and basic human needs:

 - Safety and security